 An appropriate commemorative of the award, such as a plaque, certificate, or similar token, will be given to each recipient.
-The exact form of the award will be determined by the AALL Awards Committee.
+The exact form of the award will be determined by the AALL Law Library Journal Article of the Year Award Jury.
 The name and achievement of the recipient will be announced in the same manner as that currently afforded other AALL award winners.

 All articles published in the completed volume of Law Library Journal for the preceding calendar year, regardless of actual date of publication, are eligible for consideration for the award.
 A completed volume will generally consist of four issues, designated Winter, Spring, Summer, and Fall.
 Length and format of the article will not affect eligibility.

 Articles originally published elsewhere will not be eligible for the award.
 However, revisions of previously published works or pieces originally presented in another form or media (e.g., paper presented at a conference) will be eligible for consideration.

 Although not inclusive, the following are factors which may be considered in determining the recipient of the award: